• Skip to main content

 Instructions

-• Whisk together the flour, cocoa powder, baking powder, salt and baking soda.
+• Whisk together the flour, cocoa powder, baking powder, salt and baking soda in a bowl, and set aside.

 • Place the dough into a container, cover with plastic wrap and refrigerate for at least 2 hours or overnight.